 - BPA: Some plastics are made from toxic ingredients.
 For example, hard polycarbonate plastic (#7 plastic) (the kind that some baby bottles, reusable drinking bottles, and 5-gallon water bottles are made from) contain Bisphenol-A (BPA), which is an endocrine disruptor that builds up in our bodies over time.
 Low doses may cause chronic toxicity in humans, posing the highest risk to pregant women, infants, and young children.
 BPA can leach from plastics into the food and beverages we consume.
 Read more about BPA here.
 And also here.

 - Phthalates: Phthalates are found in soft plastics like polyvinyl chloride (PVC, #3 plastic).
 Phthalates are used to make rigid plastics soft and pliable, and because they are not chemically bound to PVC, they can easily leach into food.
 Phthalates disrupt the endocrine system.
-They can cause harm to the reproductive systems of babies and children, and some studies also link phthalates to liver cancer.
-Read more about PVC/phthalates here.
+They can cause harm to the reproductive systems of babies and children, and some studies also link phthalates to Read more about PVC/phthalates here. cancer.

 - Antimony: Antimony is a catalyst used in making PET plastic (#1), the type of plastic that disposable water bottles and other beverage containers are made from.
 It’s not clear whether or not antimony poses cancer risks.
 But studies have found that the chemical may leach from the plastic.
 Read more about antimony in plastics here.